utdata/jedr-academy/README.md

 follow the steps below using a Quarto project as the working directory:

 - Open the terminal in RStudio.
-- Paste the following command: `quarto add r-wasm/quarto-live` and run it.
+- Paste the following command and run it:

+    ``` bash
+    quarto add r-wasm/quarto-live
+    ```

 - Follow the remaining prompts, and Quarto Live will be installed.

-For more information, check out the (quarto-live)[https://r-wasm.github.io/quarto-live/] documentation.
+For more information, check out the [quarto-live](https://r-wasm.github.io/quarto-live/) documentation.

 ## Data sources